 Applicants whose highest level of study enrolment since leaving secondary education is a higher education qualification must demonstrate the completion of an AQF Level 7 Bachelor degree (or higher) in a related discipline by an authorised institution, as determined by the Program Director, for admission into this course.

 Applicants with Work and Life Experience

-Applicants seeking entry into this course may be eligible for Professional Entry where they can demonstrate a minimum of three years’ relevant work experience in a related field.
+Applicants seeking entry into this course may be eligible for Provisional Entry where they can demonstrate a minimum of three years’ relevant work experience in a related field.
 Applicants must submit a copy of their CV with a cover letter outlining how they meet the above criteria, or equivalent.